 - Quick breakfast of plain organic Greek yogurt and a swirl of date syrup and some walnuts

-- A tablespoon to my smoothie that had cacao in it to counteract the bitterness of the cacao
+- A tablespoon of my smoothie that had cacao in it to counteract the bitterness of the cacao

 - Combined it with cinnamon and cardamon and made some turmeric tea (more on this tea some other time!)